-To begin your process, you will need to submit an application (will be available on Oct 1, 2020).
+To begin your process, you will need to submit an application.
 The application helps CASCE confirm that your program has the required foundational pieces in place and that your organization intends to move forward in the process.

 All applicants are required to pay a non-refundable $1,000 application fee (current ERP programs pay $500).
 Programs will be invoiced for the application fee once the application is received.
 Please note that undergraduate and graduate programs at the same institution are evaluated and accredited separately.
 Each program requires individual applications and accreditation fees.